-The main objective of Internal Audit System is to bring effectiveness in the internalcontrol system, which has become more crucial in conducting banking business in the fastchanging scenario.Inspection & Audit Division (IAD) at apex level with its extendedarms of Zonal Audit Offices and a team of Internal / External Auditors at field level laysemphasis on identification, measurement, monitoring and mitigation of risks in day to dayoperations at branches of the Bank.
-To achieve these objectives, various types of auditsare conducted viz, Risk Based Internal Audit (Onsite & Offsite), Revenue Audit, Information System(IS) Audit, Credit Audit, Snap Audit, Segment Audit, Compliance Audit,etc. As on 31st March 2011, 806 branches/offices were under concurrent audit.
-The coverageof branches and business through concurrent audit is in line with RBI guidelines.
+The main objective of Internal Audit System is to bring accuracy and effectiveness inthe internal control, which has become crucial in the fast changing banking scenario.Inspection & Audit Division (IAD) at the apex level, with its extended arms of 12Zonal Audit Offices (ZAOs) and a team of Internal / External Auditors including CharteredAccountant Firms and retired Bank officials at field level, lays emphasis on "qualitygrowth" by identification of potential risks and measurement and mitigation of risksin the Branches.
+To achieve the above objectives, various type of Audits are conductedviz.
+Risk Based Internal Audit (Onsite and Offsite), Revenue Audit, Information System(IS), Credit Audit, Snap Audit, Segment Audit, Compliance Audit and FEMA audit.

 c.
-Know Your Customer(KYC)/Anti Money Laundering
+Know Your Customer(KYC)/Anti Money Laundering(AML)

 d.
 Management Audit